themechanicalguy/DSA-Practise/3-Strings/medium-TUF/8-minimum-sliding-window.md

       }
       // Once minWindowLength is track first remove from window to slide to next window[s[left]]--;
-      // Remove character at left from window if (countT[s[left]] && window[s[left]] < countT[s[left]]) {
+      // Remove character at left from window and decrease have if (countT[s[left]] && window[s[left]] < countT[s[left]]) {
         have--;
       }